 Royalty points are counted and compared with the total tally while calculating the score, and the player with the most points wins.
 He/she will win an amount equivalent to the points scored times the value of each point.
 These Royalty amounts are earned by a player regardless of whether they win that particular row or not.
 Additionally, bonuses negate each other (for example if two players have a flush at the bottom row – while the player with the higher flush earns one point for the row – the royalty points will be 0 instead of 4).

 Fantasyland is where you want to be!
 This part of the game is probably the most exciting, and rewards players with additional points.
 If a player manages to set Queens or better in their top row, they qualify for a “Fantasy Hand”.
-This means that once that round completes, an additional round is dealt – only this time, the player who had a fantasy hand gets deals either 14, 15 or 16 cards face-up at one shot, and sets his/her best 13 card hand.
+This means that once that round completes, an additional round is dealt – only this time, the player who had a fantasy hand gets dealt either 14-17 cards (depending on the variant) face-up at one shot and sets his/her best 13 card hand.
 Opponents are dealt their hands in the regular fashion (5+3+3+3+3).
-14, 15 or 16 cards are dealt during a fantasy hand based on whether the player sets Queens, Kings or Aces on top respectively.
-Additionally, a player can get a “recurring fantasy” hand if he/she manages to set either quads or a straight flush in the bottom or middle row, or by placing trips in their top row (in a fantasy hand).
-In this case, a player is dealt another 14-card fantasy in the subsequent hand.
+Additionally, a player can get a “recurring fantasy” hand if he/she manages to set either quads in the bottom row or by placing trips in their top row (in a fantasy hand).
+In this case, a player is dealt another fantasy in the subsequent hand.
 There is no limit to the number of recurring fantasy hands that a player can get.